en

 Sakushima

-One of the locations of this film is in Nakushima a small island off the coast of Nishio City, also known as “the island of the winds”.
-Sakushima is one of the 3 islands located in the Mikawa Bay, which together with Himakajima and Shinojima form the Aichi Archipelago.
+One of the locations of this film is in Nakushima, a small island off the coast of Nishio City, also known as “the island of the winds”.
+Sakushima is one of the three islands located in Mikawa Bay, which, together with Himakajima and Shinojima, form the Aichi Archipelago.

-There are just a few people living on the island, and there are no traffic lights or convenience stores.
-It’s a really beautiful place to cycle around the whole island visiting all the art spots.
+There are only a few people living on the island, and there are no traffic lights or convenience stores.
+It’s a truly beautiful place to cycle around and visit all the art spots.

-During this film, many locations on Nakushima such as the “Hirune House” a box structure painted black, with nine windows that evokes nine different views of the Island.
+In this film, many locations on Nakushima are featured, such as the “Hirune House”, a box structure painted black, with nine windows that offer nine different views of the Island.

 If you know of any other Anime series that feature locations in and around Nagoya, let us know in the comments below!